mono/monodevelop/monodevelop/README.md

 ### Notes for People Preparing Releases

-Note (as of 13/9/2013): the MonoDevelop/Xamarin Studio developers are preparing to incorporate the binding into all releases of MonoDevelop and Xamarin Studio.
-The information below will be obsolete once this is done.
+Note the MonoDevelop/Xamarin Studio developers have incorporated the binding into all releases of MonoDevelop and Xamarin Studio.

 The MonoDevelop Addin mechanism can be hard to easily find information for so here are a couple of links to help get a better understanding.

   - The addin.xml installation schema description can be found [here](http://addins.monodevelop.com/Source/AddinProjectHelp?projectId=1)
   - Details about publishing an addin can be found [here](http://monodevelop.com/Developers/Articles/Publishing_an_Addin)

-The addin gets released to http://addins.monodevelop.com under project 'FSharp' (project index 48).
-Contact @7sharp9, @tpetricek or @funnelweb to make an update.
+The addin used to get released to http://addins.monodevelop.com under project 'FSharp' (project index 48).
+This is obsolete due to the addin being packaged as part of the Xamarin Studio release cycle.
+Manual updates can be done although this is only really relevant for linux.
+Raise an issue for more information or to discuss this.

 To build the .mpack files to upload to this site, use: